+GHD gave consideration to major forecast renewals expenditure for 2015-16 to 2035-36.
 Specifically, GHD considered whether the forecast expenditures were required and whether the timing was appropriate.
 As a consequence, GHD consider that all of the projects have been scheduled based on the planned maintenance frequency or useful life of the asset.
 While the projects' forecast cost are within an acceptable order of magnitude based on engineering judgement, the detailed information on each project was not available to complete a detailed analysis of the cost estimates.

-As noted above, the Authority has applied a general 10% cost saving to renewals items reviewed by GHD.
+As noted above, for the purpose of the Draft Report, the Authority applied a general 10% cost saving to renewals items reviewed by GHD.

-In summary, various items for the Macintyre Brook WSS were sampled.
+Various items for the Macintyre Brook WSS were sampled.
 Of these:

-- (a) SKM was able to conduct a detailed review of the proposed painting of radial gates at Coolmunda Dam which was found to be prudent and efficient; and - (b) a general 10% saving has been applied to all other renewals expenditure items.
+- (a) SKM was able to conduct a detailed review of the proposed painting of radial gates at Coolmunda Dam which was found to be prudent and efficient; and - (b) a general 10% saving was applied to all other renewals expenditure items.

-As noted in Volume 1, after a consideration of all its consultants' reviews, the Authority has applied a 10% saving to non-sampled and sampled items for which there was insufficient information.
+As noted in Volume 1, after a consideration of all its consultants' reviews, the Authority also applied a 10% saving to non-sampled and sampled items for which there was insufficient information.